dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 1) the port to your webserver: 80
 2) the port to the websocket: 8091

-the websocket port can be changed in the Setup (see Browser Window top/right)
+the websocket port can be changed in the Setup (see Browser Window "SETUP" button)

 # running the NB and WB version of this software simultaneously
 If you want to run the WB monitor with an SDRplay RSPx and also the NB monitor then you can do that simultaneously.